ARMmbed/mbed-os-5-docs/docs/tools/mbed_cli_2/use.md

 - To create the project and download a new copy of Mbed OS (latest official release):

     ```
-    mbed-tools init <PATH>
+    mbed-tools new <PATH>
     ```

     The path can be:

-    - Absolute. `init` will create the folder if it doesn't exist.
+    - Absolute. `new` will create the folder if it doesn't exist.
     - Relative:

         - If you have already created a project folder, you can use `.`

-        - If you want the `init` command to create a project folder, use `.\<folder-name>`.
+        - If you want the `new` command to create a project folder, use `.\<folder-name>`.

 - To create a project without downloading a copy of Mbed OS (reuse an existing copy):

     ```
-    mbed-tools init -c <PATH>
+    mbed-tools new -c <PATH>
     ```

 ### Use an example application

-To create a local copy of an example application, use the `clone` command with the example name listed below:
+To create a local copy of an example application, use the `import` command with the example name listed below:

 ```
-mbed-tools clone <example> <PATH>
+mbed-tools import <example> <PATH>
 ````

 - [mbed-os-example-blinky](https://github.com/ARMmbed/mbed-os-example-blinky)